developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/cardreader/index.md

 ---
-title: CardReader
+title:  CardReader Module
-productversion: '1.4'
-product: Enterprise Browser
-layout: guide.html
 ---
-## Overview
-The CardReader Module is used to either navigate to a URL or call a JavaScript function when an attached card reader decodes data.
+**The CardReader Module is used to either navigate to a URL or call a JavaScript function when an attached card reader decodes data.**

 ## Syntax